rwang0413/UMDSTATS/README.md

 The following is a link to the extension on the Google Web Store.
 (If it's not here, we are currently waiting for it to be accepted.)

-Below you can find some pictures of the extension in action!
+Below you can find a picture of the extension in action!